jlbradley1844/jlbradley1844.github.io/_posts/2022-07-25-spirituality-definition.md

 as opposed to mystic forces acting in the material world.
 For instance, there is this statement:

-    Although outwardly cataclysms are hard to understand and to endure, yet there lies a great wisdom behind them which appears later.
-All the visible material events are inter-related with invisible spiritual forces.
-The infinite phenomena of creation are as interdependent as the links of a chain.
+>   Although outwardly cataclysms are hard to understand and to endure, yet there
+>   lies a great wisdom behind them which appears later.
+All the visible material
+>   events are inter-related with invisible spiritual forces.
+The infinite phenomena
+>   of creation are as interdependent as the links of a chain.
-	(Abdu'l-Baha, Divine Philosophy, p.
+>          (Abdu'l-Baha, Divine Philosophy, p.
 116)

-This is from an old reference, using probably a faulty translation, but the underlying meaning is probably still accurate.
+This is from an old Baha'i text, using possibly a faulty translation, but the underlying meaning is probably still accurate.
-In Baha'i thought, spiritual forces are present in the world; the main distinction between the Baha'i Faith and the other religious is Baha'u'llah's revelation, and He has spelled out this interface between the spiritual and the material in such writings as "The Tablet of All Food."
+In Baha'i thought, spiritual forces are present in the world; the main distinction between the Baha'i Faith and the other religious is Baha'u'llah's revelation, and in it, He has spelled out this interface between the spiritual and the material in such writings as "The Tablet of All Food."
 Exploration of this concept is out of the scope of this writing, but Baha'is, like many religions before it, believe such things as moral reals, virtues and other key phenomenological entities